What is the Gogle Analytics Individual Qualification (GAIQ) Exam?

-Google Analytics Individual Qualification (GAIQ) demonstrates a person’s expertise in Google Analytics (GA).
-For me, expertise in Google Analytics is knowing how to implement Google analytics and being able to use the data and various reports provided by Google Analytics to derive insights.
+The Google Analytics Individual Qualification (GAIQ) certification demonstrates a person’s expertise in Google Analytics (GA).
+Expertise in Google Analytics is knowing how to implement Google analytics and being able to use the data and various reports provided by Google Analytics to derive insights.

 There are numerous posts out there describing the ‘3/4/5 easy steps to pass the GAIQ’.
 Some of them even describe how you can pass the exam with 2 hours of study.
 Most of these posts provide outdated information or may not be feasible for someone new to GA.
 So, how do you actually prepare for the GAIQ exam?

 How to Prepare and Take the Google Analytics Individual Qualification Exam?

 Here is a list of things you should do to prepare for GAIQ.

 1. Know the basic stats about the exam